Arham-Aslam/Romantika-web-Page/README.md

 * **Learning Resources:** W3Schools, freeCodeCamp
 * **Website:** [Romantika Cosmetics](https://arham-aslam.github.io/Romantika-web-Page/)

-## Viewing Recommendation

-> The website can be viewed on mobile phones, laptops, and other compatible devices.
-However, **laptop, desktop, or wider-screen viewing is recommended** for the best experience, as mobile responsiveness will be further improved in future updates.

 ## Future Improvements

 This project will be continuously improved as I develop my web development skills.
 Future updates may include additional functionality, improved user experience, enhanced responsiveness, and new features.